 |

-film to accomodate my Yashica.
-Back in 1971, I had a school project for the filmmaking class (compared to now, it was laughably
+the 16mm film to accomodate my Yashica.
+Back in 1971, I had a school project for the filmmaking class (compared to now, it

-informal and unstructured) to make a film of no less than 2 minutes of animation.
-My Lafayette didn't have single-frame capability
+was laughably informal and unstructured) to make a film of no less than 2 minutes of animation.
+My Lafayette didn't have single-frame

-but one of my classmates had a camera that did.
+capability but one of my classmates had a camera that did.
 The catch was that I could only have it for one night.
-I threw together a
+I threw

-short film of a grumpy clay group called THE SPRITZER FAMILY.
-In order to get the project done in one night I took a number
+together a short film of a grumpy clay group called THE SPRITZER FAMILY.
+In order to get the project done in one night I took

-of shortcuts where a violent action (explosions, crashes) would rock the camera and I could shoot through them at normal speed.
+a number of shortcuts where a violent action (explosions, crashes) would rock the camera and I could shoot through them at

+normal speed.
 That would eat up time and film and get me to the 2 minute mark quickly.
-In the summer of 1973, I revived the Spritzer Family
+In the summer of 1973, I revived the

-for another film and did two more in January 1974.
-I decided to pair them with the STAR TRIX crew and set to work.
+Spritzer Family for another film and did two more in January 1974.
+I decided to pair them with the STAR TRIX crew and

 |